CalmDownVal/signal/readme.md

 type of every handler and handle all promises it receives.

-When using async signals all promise rejections are guaranteed to be handled regardless of execution strategy used.
+When using async signals all promise rejections are guaranteed to be handled regardless of execution strategy used, errors may however get suppressed.
+See below for details.

 The execution strategy of async handlers is configurable via the `parallel` option (see [Creating a Signal](#creating-a-signal)).

 #### Serial Execution

 The default strategy is serial execution.
-Execution will await the first handler before moving onto the next one.
+Execution will await each handler before moving onto the next one.

-This is the default strategy as it resembles the synchronous signal execution.
+This is the default strategy as it mimics the synchronous signal execution.
 A promise rejection will immediately propagate upwards and terminate the execution.
-Handlers further down in the list will not execute in such case.
+Handlers further down the list will not execute in such case.

-The disadvantage is that this strategy may sometimes take very long time to finish.

 ```ts
 const mySignal = Signal.createAsync();